Inspire Your Holiday Shoppers To Become Lifelong Customers

 Tell your customers about your brand.
 Introduce them to your story and your value propositions.
 And do this in ways that create value for them.
 There’s no faster way to have customers delete your messages then sending emails that are self-serving and too salesy.
 Especially following major sales events during which they’ve been inundated with these approaches already.

 And then keep the conversation going.
 Share content that is educational, entertaining and share other customers’ stories.
 Curate and create content that represents your brand culture.
+You can also consider raising awareness about your offerings and value props through link building and content promotion with tools like Respona.

 Acquire, Engage, Retain, Repeat